kirkbowers/sphec/README.md

 Note that every anonymous function takes a parameter named `$spec`.
 It can be named anything you like (except `$this`), but using `$spec` by convention is recommended.
 The scope provided by the `$spec` variable will give access to the various commands that are available in that scope as well as any "local" member variables.

+## Installing Sphec

+### From Packagist using composer

+The preferred way to install Sphec is with [Composer](https://getcomposer.org).
+Assuming you have Composer installed, run:

+    composer global require kirkbowers/sphec

+Then, assuming you have `$COMPOSER_HOME/vendor/bin` in your executable path, you should be good to go.

+### Manually from a phar file

+You can download the current version of Sphec as a phar archive [here](https://github.com/kirkbowers/sphec/releases/download/v0.1.1/sphec.phar).

+Then you can move/rename the file into a directory in your path (typically `/usr/local/bin`) dropping the `.phar` suffix:

+    mv sphec.phar /usr/local/bin/sphec

 ## Running Sphec

 Sphec is a command line tool.
 By default, it expects to be run in the root directory of a project, it expects all specs to be in a directory called `spec`, and it expects all spec files to end in the suffix `_spec.php`.
 If those assumptions hold, you can simply run it on the command line: